truera/trulens/trulens_eval/BITROT.md

 ### llama-index

-- "HACK001" -- `trace_method` decorator does not preserve function signatures;
+- "HACK001" -- `trace_method` decorator in llama_index does not preserve
-  we hack it so that it does.
+  function signatures; we hack it so that it does.

 ### langchain